-Information Resources & Visualization Tools ►

-CMAP utilizes a variety of printed and electronic tools to inform the public about its mission and programs.
+Information Resources & Visualization Tools: CMAP utilizes a variety of printed and electronic tools to inform the public about its mission and programs.
 Printed materials include pamphlets, brochures, reports, fact sheets, press releases and media advisories, plans, working papers, mailers, working papers and newsletters.
-Electronic tools include the website, list serves, compact discs, videos, PowerPoint presentations, and CMAP's "suite" of visualization tools ("Paint the Town," "INDEX PlanBuilder" and

-"INDEX Insight"), which are GIS-based interactive computer programs that allow participants to create various growth scenarios and compare them to their vision and goals.
+Electronic tools include the list website. serves, compact discs. videos.
+PowerPoint presentations.
+CMAP's and "suite" visualization tools ("Paint the Town."
+"INDEX PlanBuilder" and "INDEX Insight"), which are GISbased interactive computer programs that allow participants to create various growth scenarios and compare them to their vision and goals.

-Education

-CMAP hosts workshops, seminars, open houses, public meetings and forums, focus groups, press briefings and other meetings to educate the public at places easily accessible to interested and affected persons and organizations.
+Education: CMAP hosts workshops, seminars, open houses, public meetings and forums, focus groups, press briefings and other meetings to educate the public at places easily accessible to interested and affected persons and organizations.
 For each meeting, a customized set of tools are employed to both localize the planning process and to place local plans into context within the broader regional planning effort.

-Involvement

-Feedback from the public is essential to creating plans the public will support.
+Involvement: Feedback from the public is essential to creating plans the public will support.
 Feedback is obtained through surveys and comment forms distributed on-line and through the U.S. Postal Service; at public meetings, workshops, forums and open houses; from focus groups and advisory committees; and from other organizations that partner with CMAP in the planning process.